blarson1105/sigma-wiki/Specification.md

 7d   (7 days)
 3M   (3 months)
 ```
+The time frame is defined in the *timeframe* attribute of the *detection* section.

 Note: The time frame is often a manual setting that has to be defined within the SIEM system and is not part of the generated query.